progmatix21/North/README.md

 ## Installation

 Install the `pytrie` package for the trie functionality.
-Install the `pyxDamerauLevenshtein` for the similarity algorithm.
+Install the `fastDamerauLevenshtein` for the similarity algorithm.

 There is a `requirements.txt` file which you can optionally use with pip3.